amandamiotto/HackyHourHandbook/HPCResources.md

 ```

-You can use that to loop 1-30 or 1-300 and span up to 300 nodes at once as they become available.
-Each node can talk to $HOME or $SCRATCH
+You can use that to loop 1-30 or 1-300 and span up to 300 at once as they become available.
+Each node can talk to $HOME or $SCRATCH.
+Do note that all jobs will run serially on the same node.

 ## Writing Parallel code